Configuring Synchronization with a Web Server

 - A remote server is a server on another computer (remote host).

-For more information about possible configuration of the production and development environment and working with servers from PhpStorm, see Working with Web Servers: Copying Files.
+For more information about possible configuration of the production and development environment and working with servers from PhpStorm, see Managing Files on Web Servers.

 Server access configuration